jamielinux/ansible-discourse/README.rst

 ******************************

-Easily deploy `Discourse`_ with `Ansible`_ (and without Docker). `Supported operating systems include CentOS 7 and Debian Jessie
+Easily deploy `Discourse`_ with `Ansible`_ (and without Docker). `Supported operating systems include CentOS and Debian
 <docs/README.operating-system-support.rst>`_.
 You don’t need any knowledge of
 Ansible (but it’s recommended).